random-robbie/bluesky-scambaiter/README.md

 ## 🙏 Acknowledgments

-- AtProto team for the Bluesky API
+- Bluesky team for the AT Protocol
+- Marshal's AT Protocol Python SDK
 - OpenRouter for AI API access
-- BBC's Blackadder for Lord Flashheart inspiration
+- Contributors and testers